 I planned on going for a run in the nice warm LA air, as I try to work out daily when traveling, and I thought it to be particularly important since I had such a long flight coming up, and much of my time was spent sitting around eating or sleeping.

 My flight from Minneapolis arrived into Terminal 5 at LAX.
 I went to the Sky Club there to do some work and watch a little NFL football.
-I no longer have a Sky Club membership, but same day V Australia Business Class customers are granted access to Sky Clubs, which I took advantage of along the way, and it proved particularly useful here.
+Same day V Australia Business Class customers are granted access to Sky Clubs, which I took advantage of along the way, and it proved particularly useful here.
 I made my way back to the reception desk, and gently asked the agent if there was somewhere I could store my baggage there while I went for a run.
 She was happy to let me leave my bags right at the desk.